ATAN2 Inverse Trigonometric 4-Quadrant Arctangent Function

 Function Internals

-The function is defined (for real values) to return an angle between-pi
+The function is defined (for real values) to return an angle between-pi and pi.
+The signs of x and y

 are used to find the correct quadrant for the solution.
 For complex